 Structure and Mechanism of the human Transcription Machinery

 The Taatjes lab investigates the molecular mechanisms by which the human transcription machinery functions and is regulated.
 Proper regulation of gene expression is fundamental to every major physiological process, and changes in gene expression patterns are hallmarks of human development and disease.
 Consequently, the questions that we address in the Taatjes lab are fundamental and of broad significance.
-At the moment, our research has direct implications for heart disease and development, mental/neuronal development, cancer, diabetes, and aging.
+At the moment, our research has direct implications for cardiac and neuronal development, inflammation, cancer, and aging.

 Bernecky, C; Grob, P; Ebmeier, CC; Nogales, E; Taatjes, DJ.
 Molecular architecture of the human Mediator–RNA Polymerase II–TFIIF assembly.
 PLoS Biol.
 2011, 9: e1000603.